ibm-cloud-docs/cephaas/glossary.md

 Events that record actions or changes within the system for auditing or monitoring purposes.

-## **API (Application Programming Interface)**

-A set of protocols and tools for building software and interacting programmatically with the service.

-## **Authentication**

-The process of verifying the identity of a user, host, or application before granting access to resources.

 ## **Bandwidth**

 The data transfer rate allocated to a volume or resource, typically measured in MB/s or GB/s.